LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_01_Troubleshoot_Mailflow_Rules.md

 8. In the **New message trace** pane that appears, the default values for the **Messages sent from my primary domain in the last day** query are displayed.
 You can control which messages are selected based on who sent and received the messages and how many days ago the messages were sent.

-     Starting with this default query as a template, you will now customize its settings to create a custom query that checks for emails sent to the **Contoso.com** domain in the past day.
+     Starting with this default query as a template, you'll now customize it's settings to create a custom query that checks for emails sent to the **Contoso.com** domain in the past day.

     - You can customize the **Senders** field to search for messages that were sent from a specific domain.
 By default, the query will select messages sent from all user accounts in your Microsoft 365 tenant; that is, from all user accounts whose primary domain matches the tenant of **@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the unique tenant prefix provided by your lab hosting provider).
 Therefore, do NOT change this value.

     - You can customize the **Recipients** field to search for messages that were sent to specific users.
 By default, the query will select messages sent to all recipients.
-However, we will need to modify the query to only select messages sent to the domain **Contoso.com**.
-Therefore, enter ***@Contoso.com** in the **Recipients** field, and then in the menu of users & Domains that appears, select ***@Contoso.com**
+However, we'll need to modify the query to only select messages sent to the domain **Contoso.com**.
+Therefore, enter ***@Contoso.com** in the **Recipients** field, and then in the menu of users & Domains that appear, select ***@Contoso.com**

          **Note:** Using asterisk (*) will act as a wildcard, meaning the message trace will scan for all emails sent to any user with the domain **@Contoso.com**.
 You could alternatively search for a specific user like **User220@Contoso.com** for more specific results.